klahrich/markdown-cv/index.md

 - University instructor:
   - Business Analytics at Concordia university
   - Big Data Visualization at Concordia university
-  - Data at Scale at McGill unviersity
+  - Data at Scale at McGill university
 - Mentor on Springboard, Data Analytics track